|Quick Facts: Preschool and Childcare Center Directors|

 Preschool and childcare center directors work primarily in child daycare services.
 Most work full time, and some work more than 40 hours per week.

 A bachelor’s degree and experience in early childhood education are typically required to become a preschool and childcare center director.
 However, educational requirements vary.
 Additionally, some employers require these directors to have a nationally recognized credential, such as the Child Development Associate (CDA) credential.

 The median annual wage for preschool and childcare center directors was $49,690 in May 2022.

-Employment of preschool and childcare center directors is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.
+Employment of preschool and childcare center directors is projected to decline 3 percent from 2022 to 2032.

 Explore resources for employment and wages by state and area for preschool and childcare center directors.